 RememBear doesn’t break the mold in any way with its product, which can be seen as a good thing or bad thing, depending on your needs.
 Its simple set of features puts it on almost equal footing with many of the free options consumers are already using.

 It’s hard to fault RememBear for its unique branding.
 The entire experience using it is leagues away from the stuffy, generic approach every other password manager takes.
-This is just an extension of the same personality imparted by the TunnelBear VPN, but it’s still a welcome addition—and could even be considered a “feature” if one were to consider user experience a feature.
+This is just an extension of the same personality imparted by the TunnelBear, but it’s still a welcome addition—and could even be considered a “feature” if one were to consider user experience a feature.

 The quick integration with mobile apps is solid while adding and managing your passwords and credit card information leaves little to complain about.

 The fast locking feature is a useful security option.
 The ability to quickly get to login pages through the browser plugin certainly helps in situations where you don’t have those pages already bookmarked or saved.